We think this TV show stands out for:

 But as a programming choice for young kids, Heroes falls short of "super," due mostly to the flat-out graphic violence.
 Much of it is connected to Claire -- she comes away unscathed from some nasty injuries, including a hand down the disposal and a neck-breaking blow from a football player -- but plenty of other scenes depict bloody murders, sawed-open heads, Armageddon-like explosions, and more.
 Some of it is so gory that most adults will have to turn their heads And kids?
 Well, they'll likely have nightmares.

-Families can talk about the nature of the word "hero" and what it means in everyday life.
+Families can talk about the nature of the word "hero" and what it means in everyday life and to the characters on Heroes.
 Do people need to have super-human powers to be heroic?
 And is being drastically different from everyone else a curse or a blessing?

 Since the ensemble cast includes a diverse mix of sexes, ethnicities, and personality types, families can also discuss cultural bias and sexism.
 Are male superheroes more powerful than females -- and why do we often assume that they are?
 Are Americans more heroic than people from other nations -- and why is it such a rarity to see a "foreign" superhero?

 Find more TV shows that help kids build character.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.